 The Student Advocacy Resource Center (SARC) provides free and confidential peer counseling and crisis intervention to student survivors of sexual and relationship violence as well as support and information for their family and friends.
 Services are available to survivors at all stages of recovery, from initial crisis-intervention to healing, through support groups and peer counseling.
 SARC is dedicated to working to remove barriers that keep individuals from seeking services and informing survivors of all of their options while supporting them to make whatever decisions are right for the individual.

-City and county law enforcement officers as well as UM Office of Public Safety officers are available 24/7 to respond to emergency and nonemergency calls about sexual assaults.
+City and county law enforcement officers as well as UM Office of Public Safety officers are available 24 hours a day to respond to emergency and nonemergency calls about sexual assaults.
 In cases of sexual assault, officers can explain the options for medical exams, counseling, advocacy, and reporting assaults as crimes; officers will ask if the survivors want advocates present to help them understand the proceedings.
 These departments are responsible for all criminal investigations and can answer questions about the legal process.

-It is extremely important that you get help as soon as possible.
 There are different options for seeking assistance and they are not mutually exclusive.
-Also, as time passes, you might find that you change your mind about what you want to do.
+As time passes, you might find that you change your mind about what you want to do.

 You may also confide in a trusted University employee such as a faculty member, advisor, or residence hall assistant.
 Campus employees will do their best to support you.
 If you prefer, you may ask a campus employee to contact one of the above resources on your behalf to obtain additional information about your options.

-Sexual assault and some other forms of sexual misconduct can be both a criminal offense as well as a violation of The University of Montana's Student Conduct Code.
+Sexual assault and some other forms of sexual misconduct can be both a criminal offense as well as a violation of the University of Montana's Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation policy.
 A student or employee alleged to have engaged in a sexual assault can be prosecuted under Montana criminal statutes and/or disciplined under the Student Conduct Code or applicable employment procedures.
 Criminal procedings and University proceedings are separate processes with independent outcomes.
 A student or employee found responsible for committing a sexual assault is subject to dismissal from the University.
 An individual found guilty of sexual assault under the criminal justice system is subject to a prison sentence.

 If you have been accused of or charged with the crime of sexual assault, seek advice and assistance from a competent legal representative.
 ASUM Legal Services represents students charged with misdemeanors.
 This includes some types of sexual assaults.
 ASUM Legal Services does not represent students charged with felonies.
 If Legal Services determines that they cannot represent you, they will refer you to the public defender's office or to a private attorney.
 If you wish to use ASUM Legal Services, you must first schedule an intake appointment by calling 406-243-6213.